logo

 Liquidity

-The Public Provident Fund (PPF) allows the partial withdrawal facility after the 5 years of opening the account.
-The National Pension System (NPS) scheme allows maximum three partial withdrawals during the whole tenure for emergencies under particular policies.
+The Public Provident Fund (PPF) allows the partial withdrawal facility after 5 years of opening the account.
+The National Pension System (NPS) scheme allows a maximum of three partial withdrawals during the whole tenure for emergencies under particular policies.
 The withdrawals can be made after the completion of 3 years from the date of opening the account.

 Objective

 NPS is specifically designed to help citizens to meet their financial requirements after retirement whereas PPF is not designed especially to solely cater financial requirements of citizens after retirement.
 While this may be the reason for some citizens to invest into PPF, there are also many different requirements of different individuals such as child’s future savings, marriage savings, emergency funds, etc. PPF accounts can also be opened for minors which will mature in their adulthood and could help in meeting the child's financial requirements for education purposes.
-NPS account gets matured only when the account holder reaches the age of 60 years, which can also get extended till the age of 70 years.
+NPS account gets matures only when the account holder reaches the age of 60 years, which can also get extended till the age of 70 years.

 ParametersNPSPPF